Igorlozko/project-rain-blog/_posts/2024-01-21-digital-rain-cpp.md

 I adopted an object-oriented approach to encapsulate the Digital Rain simulation's components, including the grid layout, raindrop behaviour, and rendering mechanism.
 I designed classes to represent the simulation and individual raindrops, ensuring modularity and extensibility.
 This involved defining clear interfaces and data structures to facilitate seamless interaction between components.

 ### Project goals
-- Green characters and letters falling from top to bottom
+- Green characters and letters falling from top to bottom.
-- Charcters must be random and must change as they fall mimicing the rainfall droplets which dont stay the same chape as they fall as they are shaped by the wind.
+- Characters must change as they fall mimicing raindrops changing as they pass throught the air.
-- Using algorithims
+- Using algorithims and vectors.
-- Clearing and rendering project
+- Clearing and rendering project.

 ### Design Overview